 So, we need to use 4*2.75 = 11 pounds of lime, spread evenly throughout the garden.

 When To Apply Lime To A Garden

-The best time to apply lime to a garden is in the fall, after harvest is over.
+According to the University of Maryland, the best time to apply lime to a garden is in the fall, after harvest is over.
 The freeze-thaw cycle over the winter and spring will help to spread the lime into the soil.

 How Do You Fix Too Much Lime In Soil?

 If you add too much lime to your soil and make the pH too high, there is a way to fix it.
 You can add sulfur to your soil to lower the pH, making it more acidic.